fordinator/talking-LLM-chatbot/README.md

 - Click "Add To My Voices"

 Optionally you can pick your own voice.
 Consult the comments of `joi_clean.py` for details.

+That's it!
+You can run `joi_clean.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.

 ### Customization